THREAD-3-2/GeometricallyExactString/docs/example.rst

 Problem description
 ===================

 The string is fixed at one end and free at the other.
-It hangs down under gravity and as an initial velocity to the right that increases over its length.
+It hangs down under gravity and has linearly increasing velocity over its length.

 Simulation